SkepticMystic/pivot/src/routes/blog/password-reset-email-verification-sveltekit-using-lucia-otps.md

   - You can use <a href="https://mailtrap.io/" target="_blank">Mailtrap</a> for free dev testing
   - The link for the email and password-reset will also be console logged for testing

+You can find the finished code for this tutorial <a href="https://github.com/SkepticMystic/sveltekit-lucia-otp-tutorial" target="_blank">here</a>.

 ## Mongoose Model

 First, we'll need to create a Mongoose model for our OTPs.
 We'll use the `OTPs` collection for this.